-The school has high expectations of the children who attend the school.
-An ethos of responsible behaviour and positive commitment during the learning process is encouraged (see Behaviour, Rewards and Sanctions and Pastoral Care policies).

-Children are taught key skills as defined by the National Curriculum incorporated into subject areas.
-There are 6 main areas:

-- Communication to develop skills in speaking, listening, reading and writing. - Application of number to develop skills in mental calculations and their application in a variety of contexts. - Information and Communication Technology to develop the ability to use a range of information resources and ICT tools to find, analyse, evaluate and present information for a range of purposes. - Working with others to develop the skills to contribute to small group or whole class discussions, to work with others and to meet a challenge. - Improving own learning and performance to develop the ability to reflect on and critically evaluate their own work.
-To identify ways to improve their own learning and performance. - Problem solving to develop the skills and strategies to help solve problems they face in learning and life. - Thinking skills to develop the ability to know what to learn and how to learn.
+- 7. 15 The school has high expectations of the children who attend the school.
+An ethos of responsible behaviour and positive commitment during the learning process is encouraged (see behaviour and pastoral care policies). - 7.
+16 Children are taught key skills as defined by the National Curriculum incorporated into subject areas.
+There are 6 main areas: - Communication to develop skills in speaking, listening, reading and writing. - Application of number to develop skills in mental calculations and their application in a variety of contexts. - Information and Communication Technology to develop the ability to use a range of information resources and ICT tools to find, analyse, evaluate and present information for a range of purposes. - Working with others to develop the skills to contribute to small group or whole class discussions, to work with others and to meet a challenge. - Improving own learning and performance to develop the ability to reflect on and critically evaluate their own work.
+To identify ways to improve their own learning and performance. - Problem solving to develop the skills and strategies to help solve problems they face in learning and life. - Thinking skills to develop the ability to know what to learn and how to learn. - 7.
+17 The children in the early years are taught the key skills outlined in the Curriculum Guidance for the Early Years.